 This article was published in Australian Dictionary of Biography, Volume 11, (MUP), 1988

-Benjamin (Ben) Sheppard (1876-1910), sculptor, was born on 3 December 1876 in London, son of John Alfred Sheppard, turner, and his French wife Jane, née Lock.
+Benjamin (Ben) Sheppard (1876-1910), sculptor, was born on 3 December 1876 in London, son of John Alfred Sheppard, brewer's turner, and his French wife Jane, née Lock.
 Showing early talent, he won a prize for drawing at 12 and in 1891 was admitted to the Cope-Nicols Painting School, South Kensington; he was penniless, walked several miles to and from school, and ate irregularly.
 In 1893-96 he attended the Royal Academy of Arts' schools on a bursary.
 He won the Academy medal and on graduation made a 'poor man's' grand tour of Europe—by bicycle—as far as Rome before joining his sister Mary and her schoolmaster husband A. W. L. Southern at Bismarck (Collinsvale), Tasmania.
 Two years later he moved to Hobart.
 Unfortunately, bushfires on New Year's Day 1900 destroyed the Bismarck schoolhouse, and with it Sheppard's paintings, papers and academy studies.

 It was inevitable in Hobart's small community, self-consciously striving for a cultural life, that the presence of a talented London-trained artist would be noticed.
 In 1898 he was commissioned to paint a small mural (still extant) in St Mary's College and another, larger one in St Joseph's Church (since obliterated).
 His appointment in 1900 as art master at the Hobart Technical School was not surprising.
 An energetic and inspiring teacher, he had among his pupils Mildred Lovett and Florence Rodway.
 On 11 December 1901 at St Paul's Church, Glenorchy, Sheppard married Elsie Rose Morrisby, a talented pianist and member of a socially noteworthy family.
 Sheppard himself was a violinist, and the marriage was commended in the press as a 'marriage of the arts'.